Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

-What is a paycheck advance and how it works
+Paycheck cash advance: what it is and how it works

 If you’re living paycheck to paycheck — like many Americans — what happens when you need money for an unexpected expense?
 If you aren’t able to make it to your next paycheck, then you may be able to get a paycheck cash advance.

-Paycheck advance companies are available online and through your employer or direct through an online banking product.
+Cash advance companies are available online, through your employer, or direct through an online banking product.
 They’re great alternatives to payday loans, credit card cash advances and borrowing from friends.
-Here’s an overview of the basics of what a paycheck cash advance is, how it works, and the pros and cons of using the service.
+Here’s an overview of the basics of what a paycheck cash advance is, how it works, and the pros and cons of using this type of service.

 What is a paycheck cash advance?